Joycemen/quote-generating-message/README.md

 -JavaScript: As the driving force behind the dynamic quote generation, JavaScript powers the application's core functionality.

 ##Acknowledgements
-This project draws inspiration from various sources, including tutorials, code snippets, and open-source contributions from the development community.
+This project draws inspiration from various sources, including: tutorials, code snippets, and open-source contributions from the development community.
 The collaborative efforts of developers have contributed to the creation of this uplifting and motivational tool.